Wooderan/sec-downloader-go/README.md

 - `emailAddress`: Your email address (required by SEC)
 - `downloadFolder`: Path to download location (defaults to current working directory)

-### `Get(form, tickerOrCIK string, limit int, after, before interface{}, includeAmends, downloadDetails bool, accessionNumbersToSkip map[string]bool) (int, error)`
+### `GetWithOptions(form, tickerOrCIK string, options ...DownloadOption) (int, error)`

-Downloads filings and returns the number of filings downloaded.
+Downloads filings using the functional options pattern and returns the number of filings downloaded.

 - `form`: Form type to download (e.g., "8-K", "10-K")
 - `tickerOrCIK`: Ticker or CIK for which to download filings
+- `options`: Variadic list of options to configure the download

+### Option Functions

-- `limit`: Max number of filings to download (0 for all available filings)
+- `WithLimit(limit int)`: Sets the maximum number of filings to download (0 for all available)
-- `after`: Date after which to download filings (string in "YYYY-MM-DD" format or time.Time)
-- `before`: Date before which to download filings (string in "YYYY-MM-DD" format or time.Time)
+- `WithDateRange(after, before interface{})`: Sets the date range for filings (string "YYYY-MM-DD" or time.Time)
-- `includeAmends`: Whether to include filing amendments (e.g., "8-K/A")
+- `WithIncludeAmends(includeAmends bool)`: Sets whether to include filing amendments
-- `downloadDetails`: Whether to download filing details
+- `WithDownloadDetails(downloadDetails bool)`: Sets whether to download filing details
-- `accessionNumbersToSkip`: Map of accession numbers to skip
+- `WithAccessionNumbersToSkip(accessionNumbersToSkip map[string]bool)`: Sets accession numbers to skip

+### `Get(form, tickerOrCIK string, limit int, after, before interface{}, includeAmends, downloadDetails bool, accessionNumbersToSkip map[string]bool) (int, error)`

+Legacy method that downloads filings and returns the number of filings downloaded.

 ### `GetSupportedForms() []string`